d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/business-partners-view/README.md

 # Create <i>Business Partners</i> View

 In this exercise we will create our first View of type **Dimension**.
+A Dimension is a term which comes from the OLAP (Online Analytical Processing) and Starschema domain.
+It represents typically Master Data such as Business Partners, Products, Customers, Sales Organization.

 1. Navigate to the Repository Explorer
 2. Click on <b><i>Create - Graphical View</i></b> Button to create a new view